bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/utilities/arrays.md

 ```go
 func Map[T any, U any](values []T, mapper MapperFunc[T, U]) []U
 ```
-This function transforms all the elements of a slice of `T`s to a slice of `U`s by applying the `mapper` function to each element.
+This function transforms all the elements of a slice of `T`s into a slice of `U`s by applying the `mapper` function to each element.

 ### Reduce
 ```go